Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/it/axialunar-claims.md

 For most users, we recommend using the [AXIASolar{.js} browser extension](https://chrome.google.com/webstore/detail/axiasolar%7Bjs%7D-extension/mopnmbcafieddcagagdcbnhejhlodfdd?hl=en) since it will allow you to store your encrypted keystore locally.

-In terms of hardware wallet support, you can use the [AXIALunar Ledger application](axialunar-ledger), or [Parity Signer](https://solar.wiki.axiacoin.network/docs/en/learn-account-generation#parity-signer).
+In terms of hardware wallet support, you can use the [AXIALunar Ledger application](axialunar-ledger), or [Axia Signer](https://solar.wiki.axiacoin.network/docs/en/learn-account-generation#axia-signer).

 Another option you may consider using is the Subkey command line utility, which will allow you to take extra steps to protect the security of your key.